San Diego street sign

 Average Rent

 Not everyone looking to move to San Diego is interested in purchasing a home right now.
+What about the rental market?
 What is the outlook for hopeful renters?

 While renting presents a more affordable option, renters may still encounter high levels of competition.
-In the past few months, rental vacancy rates fell to about 1% while rent increased by 15%, bringing the average rent to above $1600 for studios, $1900 for one-bedrooms, and $2400 for two-bedrooms.
+In the past couple of years, rental vacancy rates fell to about 1% while rent increased by 15%.
+Prices have somewhat leveled off in 2023, bringing the average rent to:

 Fortunately, many renters are able to be a little more flexible about where they live, since they aren’t making a long-term investment.
 By widening your search and looking at neighborhoods outside of the city, you may experience more luck.

-As you may expect, buyers may encounter some difficulties when looking for housing in San Diego.
+As many have already discovered, homebuyers in San Diego may encounter some difficulties when looking for a great deal.
 Many buying opportunities these days turn into bidding wars, which can push out buyers who aren’t equipped with a ton of cash on hand.

 That said, it isn’t impossible to buy a house in San Diego.
 Buyers who are willing to take their time and stay patient still have a shot at finding a house they love in or near San Diego.
 The key is making sure that you have a fall-back plan for the next year or so, which could mean committing to a rental or to the house you were hoping to sell.

 Renters should see the least amount of upset in their search for housing.
-As we mentioned earlier, the vacancy rate is decreasing while rent is increasing.
-This does pose a challenge for renters, but not as big of a challenge as what prospective buyers are currently facing.
+As we mentioned earlier, the vacancy rate is decreasing while rent is increasing or at least hanging around the same level.
+This can pose a challenge for renters, but not as big of a challenge as what prospective buyers are currently facing.

 Still, renters may have to make a few sacrifices to secure an apartment this year.
 For example, they may need to downsize to account for the increase in rent.
 They may also have to forgo things like walkable or quick commutes, opting to live farther away from popular areas that tend to have the lowest inventory.

-We’ve got a few tips to consider that will help you to navigate the 2022 San Diego housing market.
+We’ve got a few more tips to consider that will help you to navigate the 2023 San Diego housing market.

 Assess Your Savings Account